 - Do a final confirmation of your moving arrangements with the moving company and whoever is helping you move.

 - Defrost refrigerators and freezers at least 24 hours before your move.

 - Wash all bedding and towels, and pack into a box or storage container that’s easily accessible.

 - Disassemble any remaining furniture, and pack corresponding hardware.

 - Donate any canned goods or nonperishable food items you don’t plan to take with you to your local food shelter.

-- Clean your current home as thoroughly as you can.
+- Clean your current home.

-- If you hired a professional company to move your belongings, verify that the truck and crew that shows up are from the company.
+- If you hired a professional company to move your belongings, verify the truck and crew that shows up are from the company.